Purushotham567/BankSolution/README.md

 - git init (will initialize git for the give location)
 - git status (will the return the current git status (dirty/commited))
+- git checkout -b 01Start
+- git add . or (files) (this will add the files to the git branch)
+- git commit -a -m "BankProject Start" (-a all, -m message)

+#### Git Branches

+- 01Start
+- 02Procedurial
+- 03Properties
+- 04Inheritance